kontent-ai/delivery-sdk-js/doc/delivery.md

   }
 ```

-You may create `ColorElement` class (or object) implementing `IField` interface and extract color values into dedicated properties (red, green, blue) so that they are easier to work with.
+You can create `ColorElement` class (or object) implementing `IField` interface and extract color values into dedicated properties (red, green, blue) so that they are easier to work with.

 ```typescript
 import { FieldModels } from 'kentico-cloud-delivery';